CDPTechnologies/JavascriptCDPLoggerClient/DOCUMENTATION.md

 <script>
-  // Once scripts are loaded, use the global cdplogger const client = new cdplogger.Client("ws://localhost:17000");  // connect to logger
+  // Once scripts are loaded, use the global cdplogger const client = new cdplogger.Client(window.location.hostname + ":17000"); // Connect to logger

   // Example: fetch API version
   client.requestApiVersion().then(version => {